-New survey data indicates the actions of a few 'bad apples' will diminish donor enthusiasm.
+New survey data indicates the actions of a few 'bad apples' put donor dollars at risk.

 Recently, wave after wave of news stories about some of the best known and beloved charities embroiled in scandal, mishandling of funds and service delivery, and blatant infringement of human rights has rocked the world of philanthropy.

 Here are just a few of the recent, high profile nonprofit “walk of shame” headlines:

 - UNICEF: “In December 2015, an international panel blasted the United Nations for indifference and cover-up in the investigation of sex crimes against children …”

 - International Red Cross: “International Red Cross says 21 staffers paid for sexual services since 2015”

 - Save The Children: “Save the Children admits 'unsafe behaviour' in workplace”

 - Wounded Warriors: “Wounded Warrior Project's top execs fired amid lavish spending scandal